-What we intend to achieve in 2020/2021 and how we will measure our performance
+What we intend to achieve in 2021/22 and how we will measure our performance

-Ko tā mātou e whai nei ki te whakatutuki i te tau 2020/2021 me te huarahi ka whāia hei ine i te whaihua o ā mātou mahi
+Ko tā mātou e whai nei ki te whakatutuki i te tau 2021/22 me te huarahi ka whāia hei ine i te whaihua o ā mātou mahi

-The Elevate NZ Venture Fund is a fund-of-funds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners.
+The Elevate NZ Venture Fund is a fund-of-funds programme, managed on behalf of the Guardians by NZGCP.

-It is the responsibility of New Zealand Growth Capital Partners to appoint private sector venture capital fund managers who will select the entities to invest in.
-It is our responsibility to monitor New Zealand Growth Capital Partners performance in line with the best practice approach we have developed to manage relationships with other local and international investment managers, as applicable to the New Zealand venture capital market.
+It is the responsibility of NZGCP to appoint private sector venture capital fund managers who will select the entities to invest in.
+It is our responsibility to monitor NZGCP's performance in line with the best practice approach we have developed to manage relationships with other local and international investment managers, as applicable to the New Zealand venture capital market.